Five-dimensional Supergravity in N = 1/2 Superspace: Action

 This is familiar from extended supersymmetric theories written in $N=1$ superspace.\footnote{For example, in \cite{Lindstrom:1983rt} Lindstr\"om and Ro\v{c}ek construct (among other things) 4D, $N=2$ tensor multiplet models by coupling $N=1$ tensor multiplets and chiral multiplets and imposing the second supersymmetry by hand as we are doing here.} We note, though, that the non-polynomial nature of $\mathcal F(x)$ does not imply that the component action is non-polynomial in the tensor multiplets: The variable $x$ is not a tensor under the transformations \eqref{E:NATHgauge1}; therefore, there is a Wess-Zumino gauge in which it is nilpotent, and, in such a gauge, only the first few terms of the expansion \eqref{E:Fpert} survive.
-On the other hand, the non-polynomial nature of $S_{vol}$ can have important implications for higher-derivative corrections in effective actions, and we will comment briefly on this in section \ref{S:R2}.
-First however, we take a brief, illuminating detour into the five-dimensional superspace origin of the function $\mathcal F(x)$.
+On the other hand, the non-polynomial nature of $S_{vol}$ can have important implications for higher-derivative corrections in effective actions, and we will comment on this in section \ref{S:R2}.
+First however, we take an illuminating detour into the five-dimensional superspace origins of the $N=1/2$ formulation to both explain the field content we have uncovered and to identify the origin of the function $\mathcal F(x)$.

-In this section, we have kept the superspace measures for the $y$-independent 4D, $N=1$ conformal supergravity background geometry.
-In the remaining sections, we will work to first order in fluctuations around this background and the background geometry will be irrelevant.
-To reduce cumbersome notation, we henceforth simply take the background to be five-dimensional Minkowski space.